Orc-Nation/azure-cli/doc/how_to_request_a_feature_in_cli.md

-How to Request a Feature in CLI
+How to Request a Feature in CLi
 ======

 This article aims to provide a guide for service team to request a feature in Azure CLI.